n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 ${image?fileName=Galaxy_Home_Page.png}

+You will be prompted for a username and password to access Galaxy.
+Enter the following information:
+Username: planemo
+Password: planemo

 ### 10. Import Data.

 All the tumour data that you will need for the Challenge will be accessible directly from Galaxy.
 To import the data: